Houma, Louisiana: Media

 The local newspaper is The Courier, founded in 1878 as Le Courrier de Houma by the French-born Lafayette Bernard Filhucan Bazet.
 He first published it in four-page, half-French half-English editions.
 Sold to The New York Times Company in 1980, it is now part of GateHouse Media.

 The Houma Times is located in Houma.
 The newspaper is a weekly publication with a website updated daily.
 It serves the Terrebonne, Lafourche, and St. Mary parishes.
 In 2014, Houma-based Rushing Media merged with Guidry Group, Inc., which had owned the publication since its inception in 1997.

-The area's only local broadcast TV station, KFOL-CD, is located in Houma.
-KFOL, also known as HTV, produces a weeknight newscast, followed by local phone calls and guests.
-Other shows include Sportsman's Paradise and One on One.
-KFOL broadcasts in digital on channel 30.1.
-The statewide TV network LCN-TV produces original Louisiana programming which showcases Louisiana's entertainment, culture, talent and industry.
-LCN-TV is delivered to all media distributors.
-Debuted in 2007, LCN-TV continues to produce Louisiana TV shows for the U.S.

-The following radio stations are located in the Houma-Thibodaux metropolitan area:
+The following radio stations are located in the Houma-Thibodaux metropolitan area, though several stations licensed to Houma also serve New Orleans and cover all of southeastern Louisiana:

 Transportation

 Houma is served by Houma-Terrebonne Airport, located 3 mi southeast of the central business district.

 Good Earth Transit is Houma's parish bus system.
 It has five major routes and serves the surrounding suburban areas, including the small bayou communities and the city of Thibodaux.

 Houma relies mainly on roads and personal vehicles as the main form of transportation.
 The major roads in Houma are: